 Trademark law as applied to open source projects does not differ significantly from trademark law as applied elsewhere.
 This sometimes surprises people: they think that if the code can be copied freely, then that can't possibly be consistent with some entity controlling a trademark on the project's name or logo.
 It is consistent, however, and below I'll explain why, and give some examples.

 First, understand what trademarks are about: they are about truth in labeling and, to some degree, about endorsement.
-A trademarked name or symbol is a way for an entity — the entity who owns or controls that trademark — to signal, in an easily recognizeable way, that they approve of a particular product.
+A trademarked name or symbol is a way for an entity — the entity who owns or controls that trademark — to signal, in an easily recognizable way, that they approve of a particular product.
 Often they are signaling their approval because they are the source of the product, and purchases of that product provide a revenue stream for them.
 But that is not the only circumstance under which someone might want to enforce accurate attribution.
 For example, certification marks are trademarked names or symbols that an entity applies to someone else's product, in order to signal that the product meets the certifying entity's standards.

 Importantly, trademarks do not restrict copying, modification, or redistribution.
 I cannot emphasize this enough: trademark is unrelated to copyright, and does not govern the same actions that copyright governs.
 Trademark is about what you may publicly call things, not about what you may do with those things nor with whom you may share them.